 Otherwise known as the Dutch Tulip Hound, the Markiesje is a newly revived breed.
-They have been around since the 1600s, as suggested by old paintings.
+They’ve been around since the 1600s, as suggested by old paintings.
 And despite being called a hound, they do have spaniel heritage in their blood.

 Recognition isn’t everything in the canine kingdom.
 It’s all about the temperament, which these spaniel-types are known for.
 Markiesjes are sweet and friendly dogs that loves being with their families.
 Even with children, they’re known to be playful.

-At the same time, they can be independent, though not for long hours at a time.
+At the same time, they can be independent, though it doesn’t mean leave them by themselves all day.
 You’re able to leave them alone without them developing separation anxiety, but don’t do it too often.
 Overall, the Markiesje is a highly dependable dog for all families.

 Highlights: Adventurous, Cheerful, Loving

 The Papillon, also called the Continental Toy Spaniel, is a toy breed with a heart of gold.
 They are bred for companionship, as many toy dog breeds are.
 However, their spaniel instincts made them excellent rat-hunting dogs in the past.

 Papillons are great entertainers and love to perform tricks and commands.
 What makes this so much easier is their ability to learn at a fast pace.
 We’re not kidding – Papillons are one of the 10 brightest dogs for obedience and work intelligence.